eigenhombre/i3d3/README.md

 - Add text to plot in either data or display units
 - Wrap everything in an object to avoid namespace pollution

-#### Not done
+#### Not done, in order of priority

 - Time series X-axes
-- Optional grids in chart backgrounds
-- Log / linear axes
+- Zooming / panning
 - Error bars
 - Show gaps in data
+- Exporting plot graphic (either SVG or PDF would be OK)
 - Show (x,y) plot coordinates of mouse [?]
+- Optional grids in chart backgrounds
-- Zooming / panning
+- Log / linear axes
+- Ability to “reset” the plot (if, for example, zoomed beyond recognition)
 - Exporting data from plot
-- Exporting plot graphic (either SVG or PDF would be OK)
-- Ability to “reset” the plot (if, for example, zoomed beyond recognition)

 None of the canned plotting / graphing packages we looked at were quite what we wanted; D3.js does not provide these directly but is